 Students interested in laboratory or research experience can continue their education by completing a fellowship.
 Pharmacy fellowships are highly individualized programs designed to prepare participants to work in research laboratories.

 Other options for Pharm.D. graduates who are interested in further training include dual degree program (Ex.: MBA, PhD).
 As of 2023, 121 colleges and schools of pharmacy offered dual degree programs in various fields including business, science, public health, health administration and more.

 Learn More About a Career as a Pharmacist

-- The APhA Career Pathway Evaluation Program for Pharmacy Professionals can help you identify the pharmacy career option that is right for you.
+- Pharmacy is Right for Me can help you identify the pharmacy career option that is right for you.

 - American Association of Colleges of Pharmacy

 - American Pharmacists Association